 This based on the legend that Hercules used this place as a hideout during one of his tasks.

-Did Hercules visit Morocco?
+Did Hercules Visit Morocco?

 Yes, according to legend, Hercules have visited the area during his adventurous journeys.